The safety of staff and Library users is of the utmost importance.

 - Following cleaning and disinfecting protocols put out by the CDC.

 We ask that you do your part to keep our staff and other Library users safe.
 We ask that you:

 - Wear a face mask or covering over your nose and mouth.
-Per Gov. Wolf’s orders, anyone entering the building must wear a mask or face covering, with the exception of individuals who cannot due to a medical condition and children under 2 years of age.
+Anyone entering the building must wear a mask or face covering, with the exception of individuals who cannot due to a medical condition and children under 2 years of age.